vallee152/musi-Manka-BTA-tok_MA/README.md

 # musi-Manka-BTA-tok_MA
-localisation of Minecraft BTA for toki pona
+Localisation of Minecraft BTA for toki pona.

+For newer versions, go to the [official BTA server](https://discord.gg/jvwD8BKq5e).

 ## To Install